kingajutrzenka/Mood-analysis/README.md

 # Mood-analysis
-Mood analysis with data from Kaggle from aplication Daylio Mood Tracker.
+Mood analysis using data from Daylio Mood Tracker app (Kaggle) in Python 🧠📈🐼.